-“Punctuated equilibrium” refers to a concept in evolutionary biology that is both controversial and widely misunderstood.
+Answer: “Punctuated equilibrium” refers to a concept in evolutionary biology that is both controversial and widely misunderstood.
 Both punctuated equilibrium and its alternatives have significant drawbacks, either in plausibility or evidence.
 Punctuated equilibrium seeks to reconcile the idea of natural evolution with the missing links in the fossil record.
 The debate within science over the validity of punctuated equilibrium demonstrates many of the problems with evolutionary theory in general.

 Punctuated equilibrium attempts to answer a major problem with the fossil record.
 For almost a century, naturalistic science assumed that the gaps in the fossil record would eventually be filled, and there would be a semi-complete record of so-called “transitional forms” between the various species.
 In fact, the opposite happened, and the gaps became even more pronounced.
 The actual fossil record indicates species seemingly appearing from nowhere, and without the long, slow, gradual changes expected by classical evolutionary theory.
 Punctuated equilibrium seeks to answer this problem by supposing that evolution doesn’t occur steadily, but sporadically.

 In 1972, Stephen Gould and Niles Eldredge published a landmark paper on punctuated equilibrium.
 Their contention was that the gaps in the fossil record were best explained by gaps in evolution.
 That is, that most species did not change much over time, but occasionally experienced major changes in brief periods of time.
 “Classic” Darwinian evolution is presumed to take place very gradually, with a steady and slow change of organisms over time.
 Punctuated equilibrium replaces this slow change with long periods lacking any change at all, mixed with relatively short periods of rapid change.